cacruz/eviz-dev/docs/usage/autoviz.use.rst

 specified as defined in the data source metadata, and it is case-sensitive.
 For example if the metadata describes a field named SLP then you must enter SLP and not slp.

-Also, if one specifies only an APP file, a “generic” model is assumed.
-A “generic” model is a file model abstraction to represent a **generic netCDF data source**.
+Also, if one specifies only an APP file, a “gridded” model is assumed.
+A “gridded” model is a file model abstraction to represent a **gridded netCDF data source**.
 In the current example, **autoViz** will attempt to generate the simplest possible 2D map.
 In this simple case a “good looking” plot is not guaranteed. **Finally, note that the plot will be displayed in a pop-up window.**